Knoxville, Tennessee: Reconstruction and the Industrial Age

-The Progressive Era and the Great Depression
+Progressive Era and the Great Depression

 Knoxville hosted the Appalachian Exposition in 1910 and 1911 and the National Conservation Exposition in 1913.
 The latter is sometimes credited with giving rise to the movement to create a national park in the Great Smoky Mountains, some 20 mi south of Knoxville.
-Around this time, a number of affluent Knoxvillians began purchasing summer cottages in Elkmont and began to pursue the park idea more vigorously.
+Around this time, several affluent Knoxvillians began purchasing summer cottages in Elkmont and began to pursue the park idea more vigorously.
 They were led by Knoxville businessman Colonel David C. Chapman, who, as head of the Great Smoky Mountains Park Commission, was largely responsible for raising the funds for the purchase of the property that became the core of the park.
 The Great Smoky Mountains National Park opened in 1933.

 Knoxville's reliance on a manufacturing economy left it particularly vulnerable to the effects of the Great Depression.
 The Tennessee Valley also suffered from frequent flooding, and millions of acres of farmland had been ruined by soil erosion.
-To control flooding and improve the economy in the Tennessee Valley, the federal government created the Tennessee Valley Authority in 1933.
-Beginning with Norris Dam, TVA constructed a series of hydroelectric and other power plants throughout the valley over the next few decades, bringing flood control, jobs, and electricity to the region.
-The Federal Works Projects Administration, which also arrived in the 1930s, helped build McGhee-Tyson Airport and expand Neyland Stadium.
-TVA's headquarters, which consists of two twin high rises built in the 1970s, were among Knoxville's first modern high-rise buildings.
+To control flooding and improve the economy in the Tennessee Valley, the federal government created the Tennessee Valley Authority (TVA) in 1933.
+Beginning with Norris Dam, TVA constructed a series of hydroelectric dams and other power plants throughout the valley over the next few decades, bringing flood control, jobs, and electricity to the region.
+The Federal Works Projects Administration, which also arrived in the 1930s, helped build McGhee Tyson Airport and expand Neyland Stadium.
+TVA's headquarters, which consists of twin high rises built in the 1970s, were among Knoxville's first modern high-rise buildings.

 In 1947, John Gunther dubbed Knoxville the "ugliest city" in America in his best-selling book Inside U.S.A.
-Gunther's description jolted the city into enacting a series of beautification measures that helped improve the appearance of the Downtown area.
+Gunther's description jolted the city into enacting a series of beautification measures that helped improve the appearance of the downtown area.